php-dev-br/laravel-doc-pt-br/queues.md

 #### Unique Job Locks

 Behind the scenes, when a `ShouldBeUnique` job is dispatched, Laravel attempts to acquire a [lock](cache.md#atomic-locks) with the `uniqueId` key.
 If the lock is not acquired, the job is not dispatched.
 This lock is released when the job completes processing or fails all of its retry attempts.
 By default, Laravel will use the default cache driver to obtain this lock.
 However, if you wish to use another driver for acquiring the lock, you may define a `uniqueVia` method that returns the cache driver that should be used:

-    use Illuminate\Contracts\Cache\Repository;
     use Illuminate\Support\Facades\Cache;

     class UpdateSearchIndex implements ShouldQueue, ShouldBeUnique